Visperi/OsrsHelper-lite/README.md

     1. Presence intent
     2. Members intent
 3. Set your Discord API keys in file `Data files/credentials.json`
+    1. Remember to provide the right `EBotVersion` in the bottom line of `main.py`

-When you meet the requirements and the API keys are set, the bot can be started by running `main.py`.
+When you meet the requirements and the API keys are set, start the bot by running `main.py`.
 This will initialize the bot and load all cogs in directory `cogs`.
-The bot should appear online in Discord and is ready to process commands.
+The bot should appear online in Discord and be ready to process commands.